C3 AI Documentation Home

 Recommendations for data sharing and management

 In the C3 Agentic AI Platform, data-shared Types are designed to synchronize and share data across multiple instances.
-On the other hand, non-data-shared Types contain data that is specific to a single instance and is not synchronized across environments.
+While the platform supports both read and write access to data-shared Types at the permission level, write access should be treated as a governed, advanced scenario, not the default.

-• Avoid join queries on data shared Types with non-data shared references: Performing join queries between a data-shared Type and a non-data-shared Type can result in data inconsistencies.
-This is because the non-data-shared Type's data may not be in sync with the data-shared Type, leading to unreliable query results.
+• Avoid join queries between data-shared and non-data-shared Types: Performing join queries that span a data-shared Type and a non-data-shared Type can result in data inconsistencies.
+The non-data-shared Type's data may not be in sync with the data-shared Type, leading to unreliable query results.

 • Restrict modifications of data shared Types across packages: Do not remix data-shared Types.
 To maintain data consistency across the system, data-shared Types within a package should remain unmodified in other packages.
 Instead, consider expanding the common data-shareable data model in data lake by adding fields and relationships as a superset.